mtumilowicz/terraform-basics-modules-workshop/README.md

     * upstream
           * terraform does not create resources - it makes the cloud api to create it
               * api (aws api, google cloud api, github api, ...)
-* project structure
+### project structure
 * `.terraform`
     * binary of the provider (initialized with during `terraform init`)
 * `terraform.lock.hcl`
     * provider dependency lockfile
         * providers (plugins for Terraform that extend it with support for interacting with various external systems) Both of these dependency types can be published and updated independently from Terraform itself and from the configurations that depend on them.
               For that reason, Terraform must determine which versions of those dependencies are potentially compatible with the current configuration and which versions are currently selected for use.
     * created when `terraform init`
     * tracks versions of providers and modules
     * should be committed to git
     * re-runs of terraform will use the same provider/module versions
         * for example when terraform is ran by other members of your team or using automation
 * `*.tf` files
-        * configuration files are stored in plain text files with the .tf file extension
+    * configuration files are stored in plain text files with the `.tf` file extension
-        * terraform evaluates all of the configuration files in a module, effectively treating the entire module as a single document
-            * separating various blocks into different files is purely for the convenience of readers and has no effect on the module's behavior
 * `*.tfvars` files
     * values assignments to variables
 * `terraform.tfstate`
 * `terraform.tfstate.backup`
     * terraform leaves behind a `terraform.tfstate.backup` file in case you need to recover to the last deployed state
 * module directories
     * module is a collection of `.tf` files kept together in a directory
         * nested directories are treated as completely separate modules, and are not automatically included in the configuration
-* terraform plan
-    * You should always run
-    terraform plan before deploying
-    * terraform plan informs
-      you about what Terraform intends to do and acts as a linter, letting you know about any syntax or dependency errors
-    * The three main stages of a terraform plan are as follows:
-      1. Read the configuration and state.
-         * main.tf
-         * Terraform reads your configuration and state files (if they exist).
-      1. Determine actions to take.
-         * terraform.tfstate
-         * Terraform performs a calculation to determine what needs to be done to achieve the desired state.
-This can be one of Create() , Read() , Update() , Delete() , or No-op .
-      1. Output the plan.
-         * An execution plan ensures that actions occur in the right order to avoid dependency problems.
-         * This is more relevant when you have lots of resources.
-    * algo
-        1. Refresh state
-        2. Read configuration: main.tf
-        3. Read state: terraform.tfstate
-        4. Resource in state?
-            * YES -> Read()
-                1. Has changes?
-                    * Yes -> Is Destroy Plan?
-                        * Yes -> Delete()
-                        * No -> Update()
-                    * No -> No-op
-            * NO - Create()
-        5. Output plan
-    * As you can see, Terraform has noticed that we altered the content attribute and is therefore proposing to destroy the old resource and create a new resource in its stead.
-      * This is done rather than updating the attribute in place because content is marked as a force new attribute, which means if you change it, the whole resource is tainted.
-        * This is a classic example of immutable infrastructure, although not all attributes of managed Terraform resources behave like this
-        * In fact, most resources have regular in- place (i.e. mutable) updates
-                  * If one of the force-new attributes ( ami , instance_type , user_data ) was modified,
-                    then during a subsequent terraform apply , the existing resource would be destroyed before the new one was created
-                      * This is Terraform’s default behavior
-                      * The
-                        drawback is that there is downtime between when the old resource is destroyed and the replacement resource is provisioned
-                      * This downtime is not negligi- ble and can be anywhere from five minutes to an hour or more, depending on the upstream API.
+    * root module = main directory
+    * terraform evaluates all of the configuration files in a module, effectively treating the entire module as a single document
+        * separating various blocks into different files is purely for the convenience of readers and has no effect on the module's behavior
 * dynamic blocks
 * interpolation ${}
 * variables